Medicated America: More Chemically Altered Than Any People in History

 Pesticides in the Food Supply

-Beyond its potential carcinogenicity, glyphosate has been shown in laboratory research to disrupt the gut microbiome (it was originally patented as an antibiotic), to inhibit cytochrome P450 enzymes critical to the liver's detoxification of other chemicals, and to act as an endocrine disruptor at environmentally relevant concentrations.
-Whether these laboratory findings translate to clinically significant harm at the levels of human exposure is actively debated but that debate is occurring against a backdrop in which glyphosate exposure is essentially universal among Americans and has been for decades.
+The International Agency for Research on Cancer classified glyphosate as "probably carcinogenic to humans" in 2015.
+Beyond its potential carcinogenicity, glyphosate has been shown in laboratory research to disrupt the gut microbiome, to inhibit cytochrome P450 enzymes critical to the liver's detoxification of other chemicals, and to act as an endocrine disruptor at environmentally relevant concentrations.

 Hormones and Antibiotics in Meat and Dairy

-The use of antibiotics in American livestock production is even more consequential at a public health scale.
-Approximately 70 to 80 percent of all antibiotics sold in the United States are used not in human medicine but in agricultural settings predominantly in the livestock industry, where they are administered not primarily to treat sick animals but to promote growth and prevent disease in the crowded, stressful conditions of industrial animal agriculture.
-This mass, low-dose antibiotic use is one of the primary drivers of antibiotic-resistant bacteria, a growing public health crisis that the WHO has identified as one of the greatest threats to global health and it means that antibiotic residues are a regular feature of the conventional American meat supply.
+The European Union banned hormone-treated beef imports from the United States in 1989, a ban that remains in place today.
+Approximately 70 to 80% of all antibiotics sold in the United States are used not in human medicine but in agricultural settings, predominantly to promote growth and prevent disease in industrial animal agriculture.
+This mass, low-dose antibiotic use is one of the primary drivers of antibiotic-resistant bacteria, which the WHO has identified as one of the greatest threats to global health.

 What Is in the Water